 Triple i Consulting’s core services are centered around business registration and business incorporation in the Philippines.
-The Philippines provides great opportunities to both local and foreign entrepreneurs.
+The Philippines provides great opportunities for both local and foreign entrepreneurs and multinational corporations.
 Before companies can finalize their business plan and schedule the company launch, it is important to understand and comply with existing laws and business regulations in the country.
-Before an entity can legally operate a business it must first obtain all the legal documents and requirements.
-Registering and incorporating a business is one of the first steps, among many, that a company must do.
+Before an entity can legally operate a business, it must first obtain all the legal documents and requirements.
+Registering and incorporating a business is one of the first steps, among many, that a company must take.

-Before you can start the registration for your business, the first thing you need to do is to identify the type of business ownership structure best suited for your needs.
+Before you can start the incorporation process for your business, the first thing you need to do is to identify the type of business ownership structure best suited for your needs.
 Listed below are the various types of business structures in the Philippines: